Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: Medrano and the Marquesses of Fuente el Sol

-During one of his permitted outings, Medrano became acquainted withJuan Bautista de Bracamonte Dávila y Zapata, Marquess of Fuente el Sol [es].
+During one of his permitted outings, Medrano became acquainted with Juan Bautista de Bracamonte Dávila y Zapata, Marquess of Fuente el Sol [es].
 Over time, he gained the Marquesses favor, and they eventually agreed to grant him the hand of their daughter, Ana María.
 Aspiring to consolidate noble alliances and inherit significant titles and estates, Medrano wrote to the King John V of Portugal, requesting him to "deign to intercede with His Majesty."
 Given the Portuguese origin of his earlier political maneuverings, it is likely he hoped to secure their support and protection through this union.

 At the time his memorial was set to arrive in Lisbon, relations between Spain and Portugal were strained.
 In 1735, both kingdoms had expelled their respective ambassadors, and hostilities had broken out in the region of Colonia del Sacramento, resulting in a conflict that lasted two years.
 In this tense climate, the Portuguese response to Jaime Vélaz de Medrano’s request for royal intercession was notably tepid.
 A trusted confidant of King John V advised him instead to direct his petition to King Louis XV of France, deeming it a more effective route.
 Medrano, however, was reluctant to pursue that course.
 A subsequent diplomatic reconciliation between the Spanish and Portuguese courts in April 1737 improved the atmosphere, prompting the Marquess of Tabuérniga to travel personally to Lisbon to continue pressing his case.